-What is Blood Work and why is it Important for Senior Pets?
+What Is Blood Work and Why Is It Important for Senior Pets?

 Pets, just like humans, encounter health problems as they age, but cats and dogs age differently and more quickly than humans.
 Furthermore, pets typically don’t show outward signs of age-related illness until disease becomes advanced.
 A physical examination won’t always be enough to tell your veterinarian what they need to know about your pet’s health.
 Your veterinarian may need to perform blood work to get a clearer picture of your pet’s condition.